Deployment Guides#

 Note

-• For AMI deployments, the default password for the web interface admin user is the AWS instance ID of the Scrutinizer instance, which can be copied from the Instance Summary view of the EC2 interface.
+• For AMI deployments, the default password for the web interface admin user is the AWS instance ID of the Replicator instance, which can be copied from the Instance Summary view of the EC2 interface.

 • Use the following command to SSH to the server as the plixer user after the instance has been launched: